swdee/go-rknnlite/example/stream/README.md

         Comma delimited list of labels (COCO) to restrict object tracking to
 ```

-The default mode is to use the YOLOv5 model, however you change to the YOLOv8 model with.
+The default mode is to use the YOLOv5 model, however you can change to the YOLOv8 model with.
 ```
 go run bytetrack.go -a :8080 -s 3 -x person -m ../data/yolov8s-640-640-rk3588.rknn -t v8
 ```

 The YOLO models used are the original ones from the RKNN Model Zoo and are not tuned
 well for the task of tracking.
 Your best training your own model to get more accurate
 results.

 To help filter the objects tracked you can limit tracking to objects of
 a specific class.
 Using the COCO labels you can limit as follows.

 ```